Lymphatic Massage

 The therapist will finish the treatment and quietly check that the client is comfortable and offer a glass of water.
 The client will be asked to take their time getting up and the therapist will leave the room whilst the client gets dressed.
 On the therapist re-entering the room the client and therapist will discuss how the treatment went and the therapist will give after-care advice.

-Who should get a Warm Bamboo Massage?
+Who should get a Lymphatic Massage?

-Anyone with muscular aches and tensions
+Anyone with muscular damage

-Anyone with oily/combination skin
+Anyone with lymphodema

 Anyone wishing to relax and detox

-Warm Bamboo massage can:
+Lymphatic Drainage massage can:

 – Alleviate stress and aid relaxation

-– Improve joint flexibility
+– Improve digestive issues

 – Aid deeper and easier breathing